muratk5n/thirdwave/en/mbl/2023/week18.md

 ---

-Increased cases of astma, autism; industrial polution is to blame? \#RFKJr It is surprising for foreigners so many ppl in US have bizarre medical conditions compared to developing countries.
+\#RFKJr talks about industrial polution.
+It is surprising for foreigners so many ppl in US have bizarre medical conditions compared to developing countries.
 Some chalk it up to US improved med tech diagnosis but the culprit could be elsewhere.

 ---